apigee-127/volos-connectors/volos-mysql/README.md

 ]
 ```

-The SQL-to-REST mapping is enabled by simple JSON configuration:
+The SQL-to-REST mapping is enabled by simple JSON configuration.
+Here is a sample:

 ```
 'employees': {